ObjectModules/deploy/[Mapping]-Overall.md

 We shall do the displaying for three (3) employments of four (4) repositories each.
 Each will need to be arranged as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)
 ##Interaction
 We are going to make an interaction between six (6) Users and six (6) Organizations.
-Interaction between repositories shall need to be arranged in four (4) group of interaction follow to this diagram.
+Interaction between repositories shall need to be arranged in four (4) groups of interaction follow to this diagram.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure16.png)
 #What's Next
 You have come to the end of our concept.
 Hopefully you can follow and enable to understand to what we have explained.